melpatjen16/capstone-project/README.md

 # capstone-project

+## due 11/16

+Team members have drafted their project, including the following:
+Selected topic
+Reason why they selected their topic
+Description of their source of data
+Questions they hope to answer with the data Note: The content does not yet need to be in the form of a presentation; text in the README.md works as well.

 MC 11/9 Notes:
 Document everything
 Narrowing down a topic.
 What problem/issue are we solving?
 Restricting it to VA gives us an easier start, place to find data.